Officer Fires 8 Wildly Out-of-Policy Shots at Man Fleeing Pretextual Stop; Evolving LAPD Statements Attempt to Pin Blame on Driver

 Tovar fires anyways.

-Elster is not seen raising his arm at the deputy either above or below, but Tovar continues firing at him at point blank range.
+Elster is not seen making any kind of threatening gestures toward the deputy either above or below, but Tovar continues firing at him at point blank range.

 Into a busy street.